(Nicotiana sylvestris ‘Only the Lonely’)

 Only the Lonely Tobacco is a tender perennial rosette-forming flower that is native to South America but can be found growing in the state of New York.
-At maturity, this plant reaches the height of 3-5' and features 15” long coarse oblong leaves and clusters of aromatic white trumpet-shaped flowers.
-This plant can be grown in a container, attracts bees, butterflies, hummingbirds, and pollinating moths, is resistant to deer, self sows, and is great as a cut flower!
+At maturity, this plant can reach a height of 3-5'.
+It features 15” long coarse oblong leaves and clusters of aromatic white trumpet-shaped flowers.
+This plant can be grown in a container, attracts bees, butterflies, hummingbirds, and pollinating moths, is resistant to deer, self-sows, and is used as a cut flower!

 Variety: Only the Lonely Tobacco